escience-academy/lesson-testing/_episodes/05-pytest.md

 {: .python}

-Once these tests are written in a file called `test_mean.py`, the command `pytest` can be run on the terminal or command line from the directory containing the tests (note that you'll have to use `py.test` for older versions of the `pytest` package):
+Once these tests are written in a file called `test_mean.py`, the command `pytest` can be run on the terminal or command line from the directory containing the tests (`python -m pytest` also works, if you want to ensure pytest uses the correct Python executable):

 ~~~
 $ pytest
 ~~~
 {: .bash}
 ~~~
-collected 5 items
+collected 4 items

-test_mean.py ....F
+test_mean.py ...F

 ================================== FAILURES ===================================
 ________________________________ test_complex _________________________________